micmejia/bible-dump/AMPC/Luke/Luke 6.md

-He is like a man building a house, who dug and went down deep and laid a foundation upon the rock; and when a flood arose, the torrent broke against that house and could not shake _or_ move it, because it had been securely built _or_ [^ag]_founded on a rock_.
+He is like a man building a house, who dug and went down deep and laid a foundation upon the rock; and when a flood arose, the torrent broke against that house and could not shake or move it, because it had been securely built or [^ag]founded on a rock.